-If you need to invest for purchasing assets, like computers, desks, you can claim for the VAT for the purchase made before up to four years from the day you started your business activities (for VAT registered businesses).
+If you need to invest in purchasing assets, like computers, and desks, you can claim the VAT for the purchase made up to four years from the day you started your business activities (for VAT-registered businesses).
 Additionally, you can also claim for expenses incurred on taking professional services that come under business activity within six months of the start date of the business.

 Conditions to Remember